What is Text Analytics for health?

 Named entity recognition is used to perform a semantic extraction of words and phrases mentioned from unstructured text that are associated with any of the supported entity types, such as diagnosis, medication name, symptom/sign, or age.

-Text Analytics for health can receive unstructured text in English as part of its generally available offering.
-Additional languages such as German, French, Italian, Spanish, Portuguese, and Hebrew are currently supported in preview.
+Text Analytics for health can receive unstructured text in English, German, French, Italian, Spanish, Portuguese, and Hebrew.

 Additionally, Text Analytics for health can return the processed output using the Fast Healthcare Interoperability Resources (FHIR) structure which enables the service's integration with other electronic health systems.